We have new dates for the public tour in the summer at 4pm.

 • It’s where the great and good – Derek Jacobi, Princess Anne, Martin O’Neill, Nigel Havers, Ed Miliband(!), Dave – stay when they come to Manchester.

 Now hear the history, soak in the sleek style and lounge in its luxurious locations.
-Then, when the tour’s over, take tea and tiffin or a tipple in the Octagon bar.
 What a great way of spending two hours or so!